What is Lead Nurturing? 7 Best Strategies to Nurture Leads in 2024

 - Reference their stage of life or business.
 For example, you might talk about the challenges of being a startup or the challenges of working in tech.

 There is one caveat, however.
 If you’re using lead prospecting tools, you might have information they didn’t directly provide.
-Consumer data is a useful sales tool if you maintain privacy and security, but “Hey, Brian, we heard you had a baby!” is just creepy unless Brian told you himself.
+Consumer data is a useful sales tool if you maintain digital privacy and security, but “Hey, Brian, we heard you had a baby!” is just creepy unless Brian told you himself.
 Stick to information you’d get from an online form and you should be safe.

 4. Create Retargeting Campaigns